 Everybody needs motivation in their life.
 No matter how much you love working out, there will be days when you’re just not feeling it.
 Seeing others who are fit and doing well just might boost your drive and remind you of your goals.
-There’s never a time you need this more than during the last leg of the Open.
+There’s never a time you need this more than during the Open.

 These inspiring functional fitness athletes aren’t just major fitness goals; they are also doing things that have a positive impact and are contributing greatly to our community.
 These are leaders and innovators who once started how we all did — at level zero.
 If they can make it to the level they are at now, then surely you can too.

 Whatever it is that is putting you in a slump or the excuses you make up, these six individuals can change things up for you.
 Be sure to check out their Instagram profiles where you can find helpful content such as workouts, fitness tips and more.

 6 Athletes Who Inspire Us

 1. Lauren Fisher (@laurenfisher)